 Just like humans, cats need exercise, and scratching posts provide the ideal format.
 Cats stretch and pull against the scratching surfaces to limber their bodies, as well as to "sharpen" their claws (by removing the sheaths that cover them).
 Be generous with scratching posts - cats love and need a variety of surfaces and planes, so scatter a few throughout the house.

 Every cat should own several scratching posts, of varying sizes, angles, and surfaces.
 Scratching posts are essential to cats, for needed exercise, stress relief, and claw management, and will save wear and tear on furniture and carpeting, as well.
-With scratching posts, costs are not necessarily a factor, as the inexpensive corrugated cardboard pads are a favorite with cats.
+With scratching posts, costs are not necessarily a factor, as the inexpensive corrugated cardboard pads are a favorite with some cats.

-Aids to Prevent Destructive Scratching
+How to Prevent Scratching

 Cats need to scratch; it is an ingrained need to help maintain their main source of defense and to develop strong sinewy muscles and connective tissue.